nigel-bruce-khan/BEASTLAB22/assignment1/report/README.md

 # Assignment 1 Report
-Group: 104
+**Group: 104**

-Assignment1:
+**Assignment1:**

-For this assignment, we analyzed the performance of the vector triad benchmark, by performing several tests on a Rome2 architurecture.
+For this assignment, we analysed the performance of the vector triad benchmark, by performing several tests on a Rome2 architecture.
 Parameters such as size of vectors, number of threads and thread allocation were modified to identify their effect over performance.
 The tested formula is as follows:

 `a[i] = b[i]+ c[i] * d[i]`